-- 1. This Treaty shall be subject to ratification; the instruments of ratification shall be exchanged at Washington as soon as possible. - 2.
+- 1. This Treaty shall be subject to ratification; the instruments of ratification shall be exchanged as soon as possible. - 2.
 This Treaty shall enter into force upon the exchange of the instruments of ratification. - 3.
-Upon the entry into force of this Treaty, the Treaty on Extradition signed at London December 22, 1931, shall cease to have any effect between the United States and Barbados.
+Upon the entry into force of this Treaty, the Extradition Treaty between the Government of the United Kingdom of Great Britain and Northern Ireland and the Government of the United States of America, signed at London June 8, 1972, shall cease to have any effect between the United States and Belize.
 Nevertheless, the prior Treaty shall apply to any extradition proceedings in which the extradition documents have already been submitted to the courts of the Requested State at the time this Treaty enters into force, except that Article 15 of this Treaty shall be applicable to such proceedings.
 Article 14 of this Treaty shall apply to persons found extraditable under the prior Treaty.